HydrologicEngineeringCenter/OpenDCS-extras/CONTRIBUTING.md

 The maven build system is used.
 Many of the dependencies will be found automatically, for the rest you will need to download them manually and use the mvn install:install-file to identify it as shown.

-**NOTE: If is is too complicated and you have verify that the code compiles with algoedit, please indicate so in your pull request.
+**NOTE: If this is too complicated and you have verified that the code compiles with algoedit, please indicate so in your pull request.
 I understand that this will be very new to most contributing code but this a standard way to handle things and over time this will get easier to deal with as we adapt.

 **NOTE2: Even if you do not use maven, when submitting the request please structure the code as shown java code goes in src/main/java/ and then the directory structure follows your pacakage name.

+The the code is organized into several branches.
+The master branch will always be for building against the newest version of OpenDCS.
+There will also be a branch for each named release.

 ### Making Changes